rocket-pool/RPIPs/RPIPs/rpip-remove_retro_cap.md

   interested in participating SHALL be solicited in their development.
 The GMC MAY choose to develop separate rubrics for grants, bounties, and retrospective awards.
 - The GMC MAY give retrospective awards for previously-completed work.
 Such applications MAY be submitted on behalf of others rather than being self-nominated.
-In any given award period, no more than 50% of the awarded RPL SHALL go to retroactive awards.
 - Anyone MAY file an RPIP disputing a grant, bounty, or retrospective award within two weeks of the announcement of recipients.
 Such an RPIP SHALL be subject to a snapshot vote.
-- Funds for grants and bounties SHALL only be considered approved upon either the completion of the two week waiting period without any objecting RPIPs, or the failure of any objecting RPIP snapshot votes.
+- Funds for grants and bounties SHALL only be considered approved upon either the completion of the two-week waiting period without any objecting RPIPs, or the failure of any objecting RPIP snapshot votes.

 #### Assessment of Awards